vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/parichaya-sanxepAH/yatIndra-mata-dIpikA/govindAchArya.md

 18

-ADVENT IX.

-GOD (Išvara).
+## GOD (Iśvara)

-Now (the category of) God (Išvara) will be inquired into.
+Now (the category of) God (Iśvara) will be inquired into.
 The characteristics of God are All-Lordship, All-Mastership, All-worshipfulness by work, All-fruit-givership, All-Support, All- energising, All-Word-indicated, All-knowledge- goal, All-bodiedness excepting His own body and consciousness.❤

-God thus indicated is the Material (or Formal) Cause of the Universe by virtue of His aspect as the constituted of the Conscients and Non-cons- cients (cid-acid-višishtaḥ); is the Efficient (or Spiritual) Cause by virtue of His aspect as the Willer; and is the Instrumental Cause by virtue of His immanence in Time etc. The Material Cause is that which results as Effect by under- going modification.
+God thus indicated is the Material (or Formal) Cause of the Universe by virtue of His aspect as the constituted of the Conscients and Non-cons- cients (cid-acid-viśishtaḥ); is the Efficient (or Spiritual) Cause by virtue of His aspect as the Willer; and is the Instrumental Cause by virtue of His immanence in Time etc. The Material Cause is that which results as Effect by under- going modification.
 The Efficient Cause is that

 The epigrammatic style here employed, is, it is hoped, sufficiently lucid.
 It at any rate obviates the nesessity for otherwise long-phrasing, detracting from the poetry attaching to terseness.